 - In Conclusion

-In a short answer, a risky medical condition will be a health condition such as heart disease, Cancer, Diabetes, and many others that could limit your lifespan.
+In short, a risky medical condition will be a health condition such as heart disease, Cancer, Diabetes, and many others that could limit your lifespan.
 Most of the time, health conditions come into the picture with long-term risk factors which could cause an insured’s death.
-This is by far the most common factor to trigger a high-risk exposure.
+This is by far the most common factor to trigger high-risk exposure.

-Sometimes medical conditions that start as simple and very treatable can escalate to life-threatening situations.
-Unfortunately, the medical underwriters cannot predict an individual’s future, but they must consider this seriously.
+Sometimes medical conditions that start as simple and treatable can escalate to life-threatening situations.
+Unfortunately, medical underwriters cannot predict an individual’s future, but they must consider this seriously.

 Even your lifestyle, which seems perfectly normal, may contain some high-risk ingredients.
-These could be hazardous occupations that could one day become the cause of your death.
+These could be hazardous occupations that could one day cause your death.

 Last but not least, your lifestyle as far as hobbies and sports can put up a red flag and cause complications for your application for life insurance.
 For example, you may have a dangerous sports activity you enjoy, which could be classified as a possible threat to your life.

-The one sure-fire way to tell if you will be accepted and get a projection of your premiums is with our medical pre-screen.
-This five-minute question and answer form will give us the information we need to make a judgment call on your future application.
+One sure-fire way to tell if you will be accepted and get a projection of your premiums is with our medical pre-screen.
+This five-minute question-and-answer form will give us the information we need to make a judgment call on your future application.

-You could be classified as high risk if anything in your life increases your statistics of dying before your projected life expectancy.
+You could be classified as high risk if anything in your life increases your death statistics before your projected life expectancy.
 Typically risky medical conditions are number one on the list.

 This is just a sample of some of our blog posts that explain how some medical conditions can play an essential part in your application for life insurance.